cmoraes1/interactive-calendar/ReadMe.txt

 content of the calendar, or merge other calendars into their current calendar.
 Lastly, users also have the option to create a todo list and switch back and forth between their todo list and the calendar.

-Design Choices:
-* Majority of design choices explained in the questions below *

-1. When a DisplayableMonth is the top level object being displayed, each day has a "*" next to its number representing the number of events that day has.
-I made the decision to stop concatenating stars to a day once 10 events have been added to a single digit day number and once 9 events have been added to a double digit day number, even if the user continues to add events to that day.
-The events will still be added, but no more stars will be shown.
-I made this design choice because the width between day numbers in a month when the DisplayableMonth is the current display is 11 spaces, so adding more than
-   10 for single digit numbers and 9 stars for double digit numbers would ruin the display.

-2. The starter code handles invalid inputs by ignoring them and continuing the program.
-I thought about handling invalid inputs when the user was either adding or editting a calendar event or adding a task to the todo list in the same way, but thought that instead it would be better to print out a message indiciating the error in their input and reprompt them to create the event or task.
-I thought this these error messages could prevent the user from making the same mistake in the future and understand why their input was not valid.

 Test Cases:

-1. I tried to add an event that was in a year not stored in the calendar (i.e. 2018 or 2021) and my program printed a statement indicating my error and asked me to try again.
+1. Adding an event in a year not stored in calendar (i.e. 2018 or 2021) - program prints statement indicating error and reprompts user.

-2. I tried to add an event that was on an invalid day (i.e. 40) and my program printed a statement indicating my error and asked me to try again.
+2. Adding an event that on an invalid day (i.e. 40) - program prints statement indicating error and reprompts user.

-3. I tried to add an event that was in an invalid month (i.e. 15) and my program printeda statement indicating my error and asked me to try again.
+3. Adding an event in an invalid month (i.e. 15) - program prints statement indicating error and reprompts user.

-4. I tried to add an event that was in at an invalid time (i.e. hour greater than 24 and minute greater than 60) and my program printed a statement indicating my error and asked me to try again.
+4. Adding an event at an invalid time (i.e. hour greater than 24 and minute greater than 60) - program prints statement indicating error and reprompts user.

-5. I tried to entering words (instead of numbers) when asked to input a tasks year, month, date, hour, or minute and my program printed a statement indicating my error and asked me to try again.
+5. Entering words (instead of numbers) for a task's year, month, date, hour, or minute - program prints statement indicating error and reprompts user.

-7. I tried to add a task that was on an invalid day (i.e. 40) and my program printed a statement indicating my error and asked me to try again.
+7. Adding task on an invalid day (i.e. 40) - program prints statement indicating my error and reprompts user.

-8. I tried to add a task that was in an invalid month (i.e. 15) and my program printeda statement indicating my error and asked me to try again.
+8. Add task in an invalid month (i.e. 15) - program prints statement indicating error and reprompts user.

-9. I tried to add a task that was in at an invalid time (i.e. hour greater than 24 and minute greater than 60) and my program printed a statement indicating my error and asked me to try again.
+9. Adding task that at invalid time (i.e. hour greater than 24 and minute greater than 60) - program prints statement indicating  error and reprompts user.

 ____________________________________________________________________________________________________________